kylekatarnls/elixir/readme.md

 # Laravel Elixir

+Elixir has been renamed to Mix, see this news to know more: https://laravel-news.com/laravel-elixir-to-laravel-mix

 ## Introduction

 Laravel Elixir provides a clean, fluent API for defining basic Gulp tasks for your Laravel application.
 Elixir supports several common CSS and JavaScript pre-processors, and even testing tools.